scottrogowski/crosshatched/README.md

 $ ./crosshatched --laplacian sources/goldengate.jpg
 $ ./crosshatched path/to/a/video.mp4

 This script is optimized for images and videos >= 1080 pixels wide.
-Smaller images can also be done by tweaking the constants.
-Lowering the density and the line_length in particular would get you most of the way to a good-looking drawing.
+You can also get decent results out of smaller images by tweaking the constants although bigger seems to be better in most cases.

 #### The algorithm:
 - Calculate the gradient of the image